Fear Of The Leftist Cult

 Dr. Stein is intimately familiar with the phenomenon of left-wing political cults.
 About forty years ago, long before she became an ace in the world of social psychology, Alexandra got involved with a group of communist “activists” called The O that, once put under the microscope, had all the characteristics of a destructive cult.

-At the dawn of the 1980’s, Stein made the trip to Minneapolis from San Francisco to join an underground political group that promised a social revolution and soon found herself following the practices of elusive leader Theo Smith and his unique concepts for building better advocates.
-Before long, The O controlled virtually every aspect of Stein’s life with memos that instructed her actions, from her daily routines to her sexual life.
+Before long, The O controlled virtually every aspect of Stein’s life through a series of memos that instructed actions from her work to her daily routines to her sexual life.
 Smith even wrote a memo attempting to control his members flatulence.
 What do you imagine that had to do with empowering the working class?
 Like virtually all of the leader’s tactics, it was arbitrary to the goals his activists signed up to achieve.

 “I’m very concerned about young progressive people going down the same road I went down,” Dr. Stein says.
 “They should know the signs of a cult, so the same thing doesn’t happen to them.”

-Once indoctrinated, Stein was conditioned to view herself as someone who needed the discipline The O offered and was convinced through non-scientific assessments that she had a flaw in her character that needed to be broken.
-She sees now that she was miserable, yet still committed to changing the world for the better.
-It would take a decade for her to escape and realize the ways she and other members of The O been abused for a cause that was, in reality, the fantasy of a psychopath.
+Once indoctrinated, Stein was conditioned to view herself as someone who needed the discipline The O offered and was convinced through non-scientific assessments that she had a flaw that needed to be broken.
+She sees now that she was miserable, yet still committed to changing the world.

 [You can read Lifton’s warning signs on Alexandra’s website here.]